mperdikeas/js-minmax-wt-alpha-beta-pruning/README.md

 * some opaque data structure representing the game state
 * some opaque data structure representing a possible move
-* a function that is given a game state returns the list of possible, valid moves (under the rules of the game)
+* a function that is passed a game state and returns the list of possible, valid moves (under the rules of the game)
-* a function that is given a game state and a move returns a new game state
+* a function that is passed a game state and a move and returns a new game state
-* a function that is given a game state and detects whether the game has finished (and pronounces the winner or declares a tie or some other more nuanced outcome &mdash; e.g. in scoring games)
+* a function that is passed a game state and detects whether the game has finished (and pronounces the winner or declares a tie or some other more nuanced outcome &mdash; e.g. in scoring games)

 The engine makes no assumptions at all as to the data structure representing the *game state*.
 It is assumed to be an opaque object which the library does not try to access in any way.
 It is also assumed that this